 - Investment: $135

-- Present the origins and development of the Internal Family Systems Model, including empirical support for the model and the current status of ongoing research using IFS to treat posttraumatic stress disorder.
+- Summarize the origins and development of the Internal Family Systems (IFS) Model, including empirical support for the model and the current status of ongoing research using IFS to treat posttraumatic stress disorder.

-- Deliver an in-depth overview of IFS theory, including the basic principles and assumptions of the model.
+- Explain IFS theory in depth, including the basic principles and assumptions of the model.

 - Discuss the goals of IFS therapy and case conceptualization through an IFS lens.

-- Provide a grounding in IFS procedures and techniques that can be implemented immediately in clinical and personal work.
+- Review the IFS procedures and techniques that can be implemented immediately in clinical and personal work.

 This workshop will provide an in-depth overview of Internal Family Systems (IFS) theory and therapy.
 IFS is an evidence-based model that provides a compassionate, respectful, non-pathologizing approach to understanding the organization and functioning of the human psyche.
 It provides therapists with a powerful and effective set of tools for empowering clients with a wide range of clinical profiles to heal the wounded and burdened parts of their internal systems, resulting in increased internal harmony, symptom reduction, and improved functioning.
 Participants will gain familiarity with IFS theory and with IFS techniques that can be put to use immediately in their own lives and in their work with clients.